 We may collect personal information from you in a number of ways.
 This includes when you:

-- agree to take a service from us.
-This may include your contact details, date of birth, payment method and possibly bank details
+- Indicate an interest in or take a service from Us.
+This may include your contact details, date of birth, payment method and possibly bank details.

-- contact us with an enquiry, or in response to a communication from us, in which case this may tell us something about your preferences.
+- Contact Us directly or indirectly with an enquiry, or in response to a communication from Us, in which case this may tell Us something about your preferences.

 Use of information